 Project management is commonly believed to be the administration of the scope, time, and cost associated with a project.
-Yet, even when the project-triangle is carefully managed a project can still fail.
-Although all of these elements are crucial in the determination of project success, a lesser known (and often lesser managed) function within project management is stakeholder management.
-Without proper stakeholder management, a project is at far greater risk of failure.
+Yet even when the project-triangle is carefully managed, a project can still fail.
+Although all of these elements are critical in the determination of project success, a lesser known (and often lesser managed) function within project management is stakeholder management.
+Without proper stakeholder management, a project is at a far greater risk of failure.

 Once the stakeholders have been identified, the project management team needs to assess their interests and influence.
 This allows the project management team to properly manage stakeholder expectations.
 It is also important to attempt to prioritize stakeholders based on the potential influence they hold over the project.
 Time and resources are limited, so it is important to “prioritize the stakeholders so that more resources are allocated to those stakeholders that have the greatest potential impact on the project (positive or negative)” (Eskerod & Jepsen, 2013).